offen/offen/docs/running-offen/configuring-the-application.md

 The connection string or location of the database.
 For `sqlite3` this will be the location of the database file, for other dialects, it will be the URL the database is located at, including credentials needed to access it.

-__Heads up:__ Using the default value will mean all data is lost at the next system restart, so you will likely not want to use the default for purposes other than testing.

 ---

 The `APP` namespace affects how the application will behave.